eyereasoner/Notation3-By-Example/examples/n3l/README.md

 # N3L - RDF Surfaces in Lists

 N3L is a serialization of [RDF Surfaces](https://w3c-cg.github.io/rdfsurfaces/) in pure RDF (without N3 subgraphs or notation).
 The N3L is a lisp like implementation of RDF Surfaces introducing:

 - `log:neg` as a negative surface function
 - `log:pos` as a positive surface function
 - `log:query` as a query surface function
 - `log:construct` as a construct surface function

-N3L programs can be executed by providing at least a (possible empty) list of parameters and a zero or groups of 3 arguments that constitute the triples:
+N3L scripts can be executed by providing at least a (possible empty) list of parameters and a zero or groups of 3 arguments that constitute the triples:

 ```
 ( N3L-Fuction (Params)